junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Then if the ingredients are all good, it could only be the spell, then.

 Metatron scratches his head.
-As much as he believes his memory is as good as millions of years ago, it is, after all, millions of years ago.
+As much as he believes his memory is as good as millions of years ago, it does, after all, have been millions of years.
 Nothing stays sharp with time, not even angel's memory.

-So he concludes, it is more likely he remembers the spell wrong (like maybe he mispronounced a syllable) than the idiot nerdy angel stops loving the flannel-shirt-wearing hunter.
+So he concludes, it is more likely he misremembers the spell (like maybe he mispronounced a syllable) than the idiot nerdy angel stops loving the flannel-shirt-wearing hunter.

 Which means he'll need the angel tablet to refresh his memory.